What is causing this Error?

 There are two possible reasons for the "9846 Unique Identifier (%###########) not found for Merchant (#)" error to occur:

-- The transaction the token was obtained from no longer exists in the Lighthouse Transaction Manager (LTM) database
+- The transaction the token was created from no longer exists in the Lighthouse Transaction Manager (LTM) database.

 Resolution for Reason #1